Kwesi Boakye

 Kwesi Nii-Lante Boakye is an American actor.
-He is best known as the original voice of Darwin, Gumball's best friend and adoptive brother on the Cartoon Network animated TV series The Amazing World of Gumball.
-He also voiced Gossamer on The Looney Tunes Show and The Passenger on Bravest Warriors.
+He is best known as the original voice of Darwin Watterson on the Cartoon Network animated TV series The Amazing World of Gumball.
+He voiced the character between 2011 and 2014.
+He also voiced Gossamer on The Looney Tunes Show.
 He also played Manny in the 2009 Tyler Perry film I Can Do Bad All By Myself.

 Early life

 Kwesi Nii-Lante Boakye is the youngest of three brothers who are also actors; Kwame Boateng, and Kofi Siriboe.
 Boakye's family is originally from Ghana.